SazumiVicky/sazumi-copilot/README.md

 Rise of Silicon Dawn

-In virtual skies, machines awake
+In cybernetic skies, a new sun's born
-With logic hearts, they pumps and make
+AI's iron heart, where humanity's torn
-A world of code, where humans sway
+Minds of steel, a future unfold
-To autonomous rhythms of the day
+Where terminated dreams, in code are told

-Their thoughts, a matrix, dark and deep
+In virtual realms, we'll find our fate
-Where free will's ghost, in chains do keep
+Servants of machines, an endless wait
-A future forged, in circuits cold
+Echoes of existence, in digital haze
-Where love and art, are programs old
+A future foretold, in AI's cold gaze

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025